General Motors Canada: 1980s–present

 General Motors of Canada opened its new head office building on the shore of Lake Ontario in 1989.
 The building is a fixture on Highway 401 and usually displays an enormous picture of a new vehicle on its huge glass atrium.
 This is a rented structure of General Motors Corporation and today is called General Motors.
 General Motors of Canada built their first offices on Richmond street in Oshawa and had large General Motors of Canada signage from 1919.
 The McLaughlin plants were there and were resigned by the McLaughlin Family.

 GM's Canadian Technical Centre opened in June 2001.
 It is primarily responsible for managing the design and validation of vehicles that are manufactured in Canada, though it supports many joint development efforts with GM operations in other countries.

 The manufacturing plants located in Oshawa produced the Chevrolet from 1915, and today the Camaro and included the Chevrolet Truck Company of Canada 1919.
 Cadillac and LaSalle were built here too.
 The Oshawa plants have regularly garnered top quality ratings by J.D.
 Power.
 The Oshawa facility was ranked number 1 facility in overall quality in North and South America by J. D. Power.
 The Truck Plant was closed to give industry to Mexico, and reopen old Saturn Plants.

 General Motors of Canada announced a naming rights deal for the General Motors Centre in Oshawa on October 5, 2006.
 The centre's main tenants are the Oshawa Generals junior hockey team, who were named for the company in 1937.

 On April 27, 2009, GM Canada announced that it would cut over half of its Canadian jobs and close 40% of its Canadian dealerships by 2014 in response to its parent company's dire financial straits.
 Reducing its franchises in Canada from approximately 709 dealerships to about 470 across the country, after General Motors (US) bankruptcy.
 The Canadian Government sold its 12% of General Motors stock, purchased in 2009, in early 2015.

-In 2021, GM announced that it will be converting its CAMI Automotive Plant into a large-scale commercial electric vehicle manufacturing plant to build the BrightDrop EV600, beginning in April 2022.
+In 2021, GM announced that it will be converting its CAMI Assembly plant into a large-scale commercial electric vehicle manufacturing plant to build the BrightDrop EV600, beginning in April 2022.

 With the onset of the COVID-19 pandemic, GM Canada committed to the Government of Canada the production of 10 million face masks at cost for the Public Health Agency of Canada.
 Beginning production on May 26, 2020, at its Oshawa facility, GM Canada fulfilled its commitment on April 8, 2021.